 Finally, when you take them out of the freezer, let them come up to room temperature before you open the bag.
 That will prevent condensation from forming on the beans themselves, as well as the odours that come with it and the risk of mould and mildew.

 Storing Ground Coffee

 This is the last resort for storing coffee, but sometimes you have no choice.
-Traveling to a place without good coffee?
+Travelling to a place without good coffee?
 Your coffee grinder doesn’t get quite fine enough for your espresso maker, so you have your beans ground at the shop?
 It happens to the best of us.

 PRO TIP: the stainless steel cans that Illy Caffe uses for their ground espresso are a pretty good solution, and virtually free.
-Nobody says you can’t refill them with freshly ground espresso from your favorite local roaster.
+Nobody says you can’t refill them with freshly ground espresso from your favourite local roaster.